Serguc/recovery_device_Blackview_BV9200/README.md

-#  Recovery tree of Blackview SHARK 8
+#  Recovery tree of Blackview BV9200

 It was announced & released on November 2023.